KupferudelWolf/arboreal-obsidian/Culture/Yarla Culture.md

 Critters of Yarla culture paint their eggs, much like [Ruti cultures](Ruti%20Culture.md).
 Usually, they throw party similar to a baby shower for the mother, where they all pitch in to paint the egg, as well as to incubate it when necessary.
 Egg shells are most often disposed of after the hatchling hatches.

+Feeding and carrying for hatchlings is a job for the whole clique.
+The parents are no longer important; until the hatchling is ready to leave, everybody in the clique is practically a parent.

-Children are usually considered adults after their 12th hatchday (or after about 18 Earth years), though today, some Yarla-heavy regions do not consider critters to be adults until their 13th hatchday (about 20 Earth years).
-Regardless, children may leave their family to join or create a clique at as young as 5 calendar years of age (about 8 in Earth years).
+Hatchlings are usually considered adults after their 12th hatchday (or after about 18 Earth years), though today, some Yarla-heavy regions do not consider critters to be adults until their 13th hatchday (about 20 Earth years).
+Regardless, critters may leave their family to join or create a clique at as young as 3 calendar years of age (about 5 in Earth years).